ading2210/openplayground-api/README.md

  - `tag` - A string that combines the provider and name in this format: `<provider>:<name>`.
 Example: `openai:text-davinci-003`
  - `params` - A dictionary containing possible parameters for the model.

+### Logging In With an Email:
+The `openplayground.Auth` class can be used to get your token using an OTP code emailed to you.

+The `openplayground.Auth.login_part_1` function sends an email containing the OTP code to the specificed email address.
+Once you have the OTP code, you can use the `openplayground.Auth.login_part_2` function to get your token from that OPT code.

 ### Initializing the Client:
 The `openplayground.Client` class accepts one argument, which is your account's token.
-Your token can be obtained from the `__session` field in your browser's cookies.
+Your token can be obtained from the `__session` field in your browser's cookies, or using the `openplayground.Auth` class as show above.

 ### Downloading the Available Models:
 The `openplayground.Client.get_models` function fetches the available models from `https://nat.dev/api/all_models`, and returns a dictionary of `openplayground.Model` objects.